BlakeRain/blakerain.com/content/blog/adding-dns-adblock-to-unbound/index.md

 ```

 Here we're echoing the `g/re/d` command to delete any lines that match `"code.facebook.com"`.
 Notice
-the additional `echo w` to tell `ed` to write the changes to the file after performing the
+the additional `echo w` to tell `ed` to write the modified buffer back to the file after we have
-operations.
+performed the modifications.

-In summary, I changed the `gen-adblock.sh` script as follows:
+I changed the `gen-adblock.sh` script as follows:

-1. The script now writes the `adblock.conf` file in the `/var/unbound/etc` directory.
+1. The script now writes the `adblock.conf` file in the `/var/unbound/etc` directory rather than me
+   having to pipe the output of the script into the file myself.
 2. The `adblock.exceptions` file is transformed into `ed` commands, and then ran against the
    `adblock.conf` file to delete any matching lines.
 3. The `adblock.exceptions` file is transformed into `local-zone` statements with the `transparent`